cacophony-wj/licentia_black/README.md

 ### System Specifications

-The list's performance requirements have been greatly increased, therefore, the recommended setup for an enjoyable experience is at least
+The list's performance requirements have been greatly increased, therefore, the recommended setup for an enjoyable experience **at 1080p** is at least

 - intel i7 or AMD Ryzen 5600 or later
 - NVIDIA RTX 2070 SUPER or AMD Radeon 5700 XT or later

-If you wish to change your game's resolution for **BEST** quality, select the "INI Editor" from the _Tools_ menu along the icon bar of MO2 and change it via the `SkyrimPrefs.ini` file.
+The list is configured for 1440 by default because that's my monitor's native resolution.
+Higher resolutions demand more hardware.
+If you wish to change your game's resolution to your own native resolution for **BEST** quality, select the "INI Editor" from the _Tools_ menu along the icon bar of MO2 and change it via the `SkyrimPrefs.ini` file.
 Scroll down until you see the `[Display]` header and look for the `iSize` values.
-Note that the TYPICAL ORDER IS REVERSED, so for 1440p you would set the first value, `iSize H=` to **1440** and the second value, `iSize W=` to **2560.**
+Note that the TYPICAL ORDER IS REVERSED, so for 1080p you would set the first value, `iSize H=` to **1080** and the second value, `iSize W=` to **1920.**

 If you are confident you meet the above target, but still experience severe performance drops, you may need to customize your `BIOS` settings to maximize your hardware.
 Refer to your motherboard's documentation.
 You're generally looking to enable something called the "XMP" or "ACMOS" profiles, depending on your motherboard.
 If that still doesn't help, there is a guide to replace a few of the more demanding mods at the end of this document, under the "Modifying" header.